15 Ways To Engage and Play With Your Baby - Baby Chick

 7. Take Them Where the Action Is

-9. Color
+9. Color With Them

-10. Infant Massage
+10. Try Infant Massage

 11. Feel All the Things

 Introduce a variety of textures to your baby.
-Allowing them to feel different textures is a great way to stimulate their sense of touch.
-You can show them various sensory toys, board books, blankets, playmats, and even the surrounding environment (sand, water, grass, etc.).
+Allowing them to feel different textures is a great way to stimulate their sense of touch.31 You can show them various sensory toys, board books, blankets, playmats, and even the surrounding environment (sand, water, grass, etc.).
 This allows them to explore and learn.
-A parent can take it further by having baby touch a bumpy texture followed by saying the word “bumpy” or having them stroke fur while saying “soft.”
-Eventually, they will know to associate the word with the feeling.
+A parent can take it further by having their baby touch a bumpy texture followed by saying the word “bumpy” or having them stroke fur while saying “soft.”
+Eventually, baby will know to associate the word with the feeling.

-12. Tummy Time
+12. Do Tummy Time

 13. Take a Class or Join a Support Group